technomancy/grenchman/README.md

   <img src="comic.gif" align="right"></a>

-To install, download the appropriate binary from http://leiningen.org/grench.html and place it on your path.
+To install, download the appropriate binary from https://leiningen.org/grench.html and place it on your path.
 If downloads for your platform are not provided you can compile your own;
 see "Building" below.

 ## Usage

-Grenchman has four main commands:
+Grenchman has five main commands:

 * `grench eval "(+ 12 49)"` - evals given form
 * `grench main my.main.ns/entry-point arg1 arg2` - runs existing defn
 * `grench repl` or `grench repl :connect $PORT` - connects a repl
+* `grench load path/to/file.clj` - load a file
 * `grench lein test` - runs a Leiningen task

 Running with no arguments will read code from stdin to accomodate shebangs.

-The first three commands connects to a running nREPL project server in order to avoid JVM startup time.
+The first four commands connect to a running nREPL project server in order to avoid JVM startup time.
 The simplest way to start a project nREPL server is to run `lein trampoline repl :headless` from the project directory in another shell.
 All non-lein `grench` invocations